sbbddz/configuration/README.md

-# Samuel's configurations
+# Configuration

-As for 17/01/2022 this dotfiles repo stills in WIP.

-This includes dotfiles for:

-* common:
-  -   Common configurations shared between my OS.
-This means tmux and zsh mainly.
-* macOS:
+- `neovim` setup has its own repo [repo](https://github.com/sbbddz/neovim-config)
+- `arch/` has configurations related to my linux machine (i use arch btw)
-  -   Configurations related to my macbook.
+- `macos/` has configurations related to my macos machine
-* arch:
-  -   Configurations related to my linux machine, actually running Arch BTW
+- `zsh/` has configurations related to my shell (currently zsh)
-  -   Configuration relative to my linux WM (DWM) can be found in my [repo](https://github.com/sbbddz/dwm).

-Configuration relative to my neovim setup can be found in [repo](https://github.com/sbbddz/neovim-config).
+- `tmux/` has configurations related to tmux